 3. UN ECE regulation R100

 The ECE R100 standard tests are conducted on electric vehicle batteries to ensure adequate safety.
 The ECE R100 provides safety when the electric vehicle battery is charging.
 To ensure that this rule is met, the electric vehicle should not be moved or driven when the battery is charging and should be protected from direct contact.

 The ECE R100 also ensures that the electric vehicle stays in an accurate position while driving the vehicle without being flaws.
-The ECE R100 only applies to electric vehicles M+N that are capable of a top speed 25km/hr.
+The ECE R100 only applies to electric vehicles M+N that are capable of a top speed of 25km/hr.
 Therefore, this standard also applies to the voltage conversion of electric vehicles.

-4. International Electrotechnical commission (IEC) 62619
+4. International Electrotechnical Commission (IEC) 62619

 The International electrotechnical commission 62619 specifies the requirements that are needed for the safe application of secondary lithium cells and batteries.
 It ensures that all lithium batteries are safe for use on electronics and other applications.
 The International Electrotechnical Commission 62619 standard test requirements apply to stationary and motive applications.